-One day a Priest knocks upon a Great Master’s door.
+One spring day a Priest knocks upon a Great Master’s door.
 When the door opens, the Priest bows.
 “Master, I have heard from many that you are the greatest teacher of all.
 I come today to ask if you will please take me as your student.
 I promise to be very diligent.”

 The Master sizes the priest up a bit before responding.
 “I am about to leave for the next village.
 Walk with me there and I will decide when we arrive.”
 And with that the Master walks out the door with the Priest scrambling after him.

-When she sees the two men.
+When she sees the two men she calls out.
 “Hello!
 Can you help me?
 The bridge is washed out and the water is too deep for me to cross.
 My family will be worrying about me.
 Can you help me please?”

 The Priest begins to explain that they are compassionate, but their Monastic Order cannot touch women, and so they are prevented from being able to help —and that’s about when the Master scoops the young woman and her basket up into his arms and he starts wading across the rushing water.
 The Priest is mortified.
 He gives chase.

 On the other side of the river the Master simply sets the woman and her basket down, he bows to her, and continues on his way.
 The Priest is frozen; flabbergasted.

-The Priest is really steaming on the subject.
-After about a mile or two he pipes back up.
+The Priest is clearly suffering regarding the subject of the girl.
+A ways down the road he pipes back up.
 “Master.
 I must insist.
 Our order has a rule.
 I witnessed you break that rule.
 I saw you carry that woman.
 That was wrong.
 Please explain this to me or I will begin to wonder if I have found the right teacher.”
-The Master has no reaction whatsoever.
-He just keeps walking.

-He slowly turns to face the Priest.
+Now, the Master finally stops walking.
+And he slowly turns to face the Priest.
 “Indeed.
-I did carry her across the river.
-But tell me: in the end, which of us carried her further?”
+I did carry her across the river,” he surrenders.
+“But tell me: in the end, which of us carried her further?”

 Don’t live in the past.
 Don’t live in the future.
 Live now with all of your consciousness and you will be amazed at how beautiful the most ordinary-looking life can be.

+Do not carry weight in your heart.
 Let things go.
 Be in peace.
 Big hugs.
 Love you.

-Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
-This made him as strange to others as they were to him.
-Seeing the self-harm people created with their own over-thinking, Scott dedicated part of his life to helping others live with greater awareness.
-He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he still finds it strange to write about himself in the third person.
+A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
+It made others as strange to him as he was to them.
+When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
+He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.